yosiyajersson/java-Interview-questions/README.md

 By using these methods, you can safely retrieve data from an Optional object in Java.

-# What are the collections you know?
+# 12.What are the collections you know?
 In Java, there are several types of collections that are used to store and manipulate groups of objects.
 Here are the main types of collections in Java:

 ### List: